Zircon - A user-friendly Tile Engine & Text GUI

 You can read more about the Component System on the documentation page.
 Color themes are detailed here.

-Components are GUI controls which can be used for showing content to the user (Labels, Paragraphs, etc.), enabling them to interact with your program (Buttons, Sliders, etc.) or to hold other components (Panels for example).
+s are GUI controls which can be used for showing content to the user (Label

 These components are rather simple, and you can expect them to work in a way you might be familiar with: